-What are the rules for brands giving away prizes in return for charity donations?
+What are the rules for charity prize draws?

 The All in Challenge by US operator, Fanatics, is seeking to raise $100m for US welfare charities by seeking donations from the public and each dollar donated guarantees an entry into prize draws to win fan experiences ranging from running a lemonade stand with Ryan Reynolds, co-hosting the Ellen DeGeneres show or a walk-on role in the next Martin Scorsese film.